 Rusty Clapper Breaks a Leg

-Rusty could feel the cold damp earth as he lay on his back in the six inch deep furrow.
+Rusty could feel the cold damp earth as he lay on his back in the six-inch deep furrow.
 He tried to move some to see if he was all right but he could not feel his left leg.
-He reached down with his left arm and a thousand prickling pins raced up the limb, telling him he must have been laying there long enough to cut off the circulation.
+He reached down with his left arm and a thousand prickling pins raced up the limb, telling him he must have been lying there long enough to cut off the circulation.
 “Hooo!”
 Rusty said to his team.
-They were older horses, well trained, which may have saved his life.
+They were older horses, well-trained, which may have saved his life.
 Rusty propped himself up on his elbow to have a look at his situation.

-It sure was a nice day up on Crow Hill in the field, in furrow, under the sky.
-A few clouds moved slowly over head as Rusty lay there on his back.
+It sure was a nice day up on Crow Hill in the field, in the furrow, under the sky.
+A few clouds moved slowly overhead as Rusty lay there on his back.
 It had been some time since he lay on his back looking up at the sky.
-He thought maybe the last time he had the pleasure was way back when he was 10 or 12 years old when his cousins and he would go swimming in the pond out past the barn in the pasture.
-Out by the big gnarly oak tree where the cows would lay in the shade on those warm summer days.
+He thought maybe the last time he had the pleasure was way back when he was 10 or 12 years old when his cousins and he would go swimming in the pond out past the barn in the pasture, out by the big gnarly oak tree where the cows would lay in the shade on those warm summer days.
 All the kids would lay out also on the soft grass by the pond after a swim before milking, watching the clouds float by.